 • Hot Water Requirements, and source.
 (Hot water may be hot water heaters electrical or gas or tankless hot water systems.)

 Easy to Clean Commercial Stainless Steel Sheet Metal

 One of the major steps when designing a commercial kitchen isn’t just the layout and energy estimate but current laws and regulations.
 Each state and city laws and regulations differ.
 It is important to follow proper laws and regulations for safety and sanitary protocols.
 One consideration is that the material used in the kitchen must be able to be cleaned and sanitized such as stainless steel workspaces and equipment.
 Equipment that makes contact with the walls and floors must be sealed to prevent contamination.
 The only exceptions are equipment that is on wheels and is movable.
 Other safety systems must also be put in place, such as fire deterrents, sprinklers and proper extinguishers.

-Commercial Central Air Conditioning, Ventilation, Sheet Metal Fabrication & More in Aliante, Anthem, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Inspirada, Mountain’s Edge, North LV, Peccole Ranch, Paradise, Providence, Rhodes Ranch, Seven Hills, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, The Lakes, Tuscany Village & Las Vegas Nevada
+Commercial Central Air Conditioning, Ventilation, Sheet Metal Fabrication & More in Aliante, Centennial, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Lone Mountain Village, North LV, Peccole Ranch, Paradise, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, Tuscany Village, Whitney, Winchester & Las Vegas Nevada

 Designing a commercialized kitchen often requires professional assistance and ongoing management.
 When opening a restaurant, or other commercialized kitchen, contact Hal Mechanical.
 We provide many services that can aid in the designing and ongoing care of a commercial kitchen.
 For quality HVAC services and more, contact Hal Mechanical today.